CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 This flattening efficiently teaches the predictor about the relationship between materials.
 In this case, it learns exactly how "simple syrup A" and "simple syrup B" are similar to each other because they both contain atomic materials sugar and water but in slightly different amounts.
-Although the homogeneous representation is not entirely appropriate for all formulations problems, it is usually an excellent approximation, especially when coupled with flexible machine learning models that can emulate more complexsubtle relationships within the data.
+Although the homogeneous representation is not entirely appropriate for all formulations problems, it is usually an excellent approximation, especially when coupled with flexible machine learning models that can emulate more complex relationships within the data.

 .. code-block:: python